 Best Practice for Media Files in Outbound Communication

-Just as web browsers vary on the types of coding they support, email clients do the same.
+Just as web browsers vary in the types of coding they support, email clients do the same.
 This means that a media file, such as a GIF, may be supported in Apple Mail or Gmail, but not in Outlook.

 Best Practice for Using GIFs in Emails